maransiemons1990/cub3D/README.md

 ./cub3D maps/bonus_map.cub
 ```

 > !
 Bonus needs a different <scene_file.cub>.
-In the directory maps there is an example for the mandatory part and the bonus part.
+In the directory "maps" there is an example for the mandatory part and the bonus part.

 ## Scene_file.cub